Yogaaprila/principal-component-analysis-kmeans-penguin-species/README.md

 1. **Understanding the Dataset**: Read the dataset using Python and perform initial exploration such as checking dimensions, feature types, and value distributions.
 2. **Data Preprocessing**: Check for null values, anomalies, outliers, and perform feature encoding for categorical variables to ensure the data is ready for processing.
 3. **Feature Scaling**: Standardize the data using Z-Score Normalization to ensure feature values are on the same scale.
 4. **Principal Component Analysis (PCA)**: Apply PCA to reduce the dataset's dimensionality and select the number of principal components based on the explained variance ratio.
-5. **K-Means Clustering**: Use the PCA results to fit the K-Means model with the optimal number of clusters and generate the cluster column.
+5. **Elbow Method** : Use PCA Result to elbow method to determine optimal cluster for modeliing with K-Means.
-6. **Elbow Method** : Use elbow method to determine optimal cluster for modeliing with K-Means.
+6. **K-Means Clustering**: Use the PCA results to fit the K-Means model with the optimal number of clusters which obtained by Elbow Method and generate the cluster column.
-7. **Model Evaluation**: Evaluate the clustering results using the Silhouette Score to assess the clustering quality.
+8. **Model Evaluation**: Evaluate the clustering results using the Silhouette Score to assess the clustering quality.
-8. **Result Visualization**: Visualize the clustering results with scatter plots to observe patterns and cluster separations.
+9. **Result Visualization**: Visualize the clustering results with scatter plots to observe patterns and cluster separations.

 ## Dataset [Click Here](https://www.kaggle.com/datasets/youssefaboelwafa/clustering-penguins-species)
 | Feature Name         | Description                                                                 |